methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-07-28-updating-and-deploying-vsphere-5-on-hp-servers.md

 ---
   title: Updating and deploying vSphere 5 on HP Servers
   date: 2012-07-28 23:49:14
-excerpt: "Here is a link to the PDF from HP that goes over the details on updating and deploying vSphere 5 hosts.
-This also includes the steps to add the HP repo..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 Here is a link to the PDF from HP that goes over the details on updating and deploying vSphere 5 hosts.
 This also includes the steps to add the